gchevrot/Blog/content/2D_map/2D_map.md

 {% youtube 0Fz4UhVELnc %}

-**NOTE - if you cannot watch the videos on this page, you will find them at these URL:**
+**NOTE - if you cannot watch the videos on this page, you will find them at these URLs:**

 * [First video](https://www.youtube.com/watch?v=oIPfbaODOks#t=33)

 * [Second video](https://www.youtube.com/watch?v=0Fz4UhVELnc)